utroda/utroda/README.md

 Formally of JumpCloud, building their internal design system and component framework [Stratus](https://design.jumpcloud.io).

-Previously at Status Controls, where I lead a team in building a white label vue application that is currently used by the likes of Nike, Netflix, Climate Pledge Arena and private individuals for their home and office automation needs.
+Previously at Status Controls, where I lead a team in building a white label vue application that is currently used by the likes of Nike, Netflix, Climate Pledge Arena and private individuals for their home and building automation needs.

 ### Reach Out